spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 # Prerequisites

-- Enable the ``NodeIPAM:enable`` integrated NodeIPAM controller within the Antrea controller.
+- Enable the integrated NodeIPAM controller in the Antrea manifest: ``NodeIPAM:enable``.
-- When deploying a cluser using Palette, use the ``podCIDR`` parameter in the Pack section of the Kubernetes manifest.
+- When deploying a cluster using Palette, use the ``podCIDR`` parameter in the Pack section of the Kubernetes manifest.
+The CIDER IP specified with ``podCIDR`` always takes precedence.

     When deploying a cluster using kubeadm to use Antrea CIDRs, specify the ``--pod-network-cidr <cidr>`` option and provide the IP address with the classless inter-domain routing (CIDR).
 For example: